AntonioNoack/RemsEngine/README.md

 ## Getting Started

 - Download an IDE of your choice.
-I prefer IntelliJ IDEA, but have worked with Eclipse in the past.
+I prefer IntelliJ IDEA.
+Eclipse may work with a bit of luck, too.
 - Download either the engine source code, and compile it yourself, or download a pre-compiled jar.
     - If there is no release available yet, just ask for a build, and I'll create one :)